-Chemistry, Physics and Astronomy, Materials Science and Engineering, Ames Laboratory
+Chemistry, Materials Science and Engineering, Physics and Astronomy, Ames Laboratory

 Journal or Book Title

-The realization of the unusual properties of 2-d materials requires the formation of large domains of single layer thickness, extending over the mesoscale.
-It is found that the formation of ideal graphene on SiC, contrary to textbook diffraction, is signaled by a strong bell-shaped-component (BSC) around the (00) and G(10), but not the SiC(10) spots.
-The BSC is also seen for graphene on metals, because single layer uniform graphene with large lateral size can also be grown.
-It is only seen by electron diffraction and not with X-ray or He-scattering experiments.
-Most likely it originates from the spatial confinement of the graphene electrons within a single layer.
-This leads to a large spread in their wavevector, which is transferred through electron-electron interactions to the elastically scattered electrons to generate the BSC.
+The realization of the unusual properties of two-dimensional (2D) materials requires the formation of large domains of single-layer thickness, extending over the mesoscale.
+It is found that the formation of uniform graphene on SiC, contrary to textbook diffraction, is signaled by a strong bell-shaped component (BSC) around the (00) and G(10) spots (but not around the substrate spots).
+The BCS is also seen on graphene grown on metals, because a single uniform graphene layer can be also grown with large lateral size.
+It is only seen by electron diffraction but not with x-ray or He scattering.
+Although the origin of such an intriguing result is unclear, its presence in the earlier literature (but never mentioned) points to its robustness and significance.
+A likely mechanism relates to the the spatial confinement of the graphene electrons, within a single layer.
+This leads to large spread in their wave vector which is transferred by electron-electron interactions to the elastically scattered electrons to generate the BSC.

 Chen, Shen; Horn-von Hoegen, Michael; Thiel, Patricia A.; and Tringides, Michael C., "Diffraction paradox: An unusually broad diffraction background marks high quality graphene" (2019).
 Chemistry Publications.
 1139.